 Its habits were adapted to helium usage, but veto for it’s export from the USA to Germany forced Zeppelin to use flammable hydrogen.
 Dozens of photographers captured its last flight, but the Sam Shere’s photo, printed in LIFE, became the nail in the coffin of airship popularity.
-At that time, airships were safer than any other skyship, but public resonance after the Hindenburg Disaster and death of 36 people shifted the vector in air transport development.
-One of the earliest sky catastrophe photos caused a very strong influence on popular culture in the next decades.
+At that time, airships were safer than any other skyship, but public resonance after the Hindenburg Disaster and 36 people’s death shifted the vector in air transport development.
+One of the earliest sky catastrophe historical photos caused a very strong influence on popular culture in the next decades.

 26. Bloody Saturday, H.S.
 Wong, 1937.

 Territorial and national conflicts were worldwide during the first half of the 20th century.
 While Europe was in-between wars, Japan attacked China several times.
 While it was far away from western society, it wasn’t even noted by most countries.
-The photo of crying Chinese children after Japan dropped bombs on Shanghai South Railway Station changed the situation a lot.
+After Japan dropped bombs on Shanghai South Railway Station, the photo of crying Chinese children changed the situation a lot.
 Firstly published in LIFE, October 1937, reprinted by many other papers and magazines, exposed to 136 million people, it got its legacy.
 As a result of one single photo, the USA, Great Britain, and France provided help to China.
 Instead, Japan acquired epithets “butchers” and “murderers,” used in anti-Japan propaganda during World War II.

-For this photo, the Japanese government set the price for H. S. Wong’s head, claimed photo staged and manipulative to prepare Western society to the war with Japan, but history remembers.
-Was it so, or not, but Bloody Saturday is the fist photo document of bloodbath against civilians in international conflicts.
+For this photo, the Japanese government set H. S. Wong’s head’s price claimed picture staged and manipulative to prepare Western society to the war with Japan, but history remembers.
+Was it so or not, but Bloody Saturday is the fist photo document of bloodbath against civilians in international conflicts.

 27. Winston Churchill, Yousuf Karsh, 1941.

-The photo was taken during Churchills’ visit to the chamber of the Speaker of the House of Commons in the Canadian Parliament in Ottawa.
+The photo was taken during Churchills’ visit to the Speaker of the House of Commons’ chamber in the Canadian Parliament in Ottawa.
 The name of the picture, given by the author, is “The Roaring Lion” – at the moment of a photoshoot, Churchill said, “You can even make a roaring lion stand still to be photographed.”
-To make Winston Churchill look like the leader of the country in war, Yousuf Karsh took out a cigar from the Prime Minister of the United Kingdom and captured his aggressive posture and facial expression.
+To make Winston Churchill look like the country’s leader in war, Yousuf Karsh took out a cigar from the Prime Minister of the United Kingdom and captured his aggressive posture and facial expression.
 USC Fisher Museum of Art described it as a “defiant and scowling portrait [which] became an instant icon of Britain’s stand against fascism.”
-This iconic Churchill portrait brought Karsh fame, and during his long career, his photos appeared in LIFE cover 20 times.
+This iconic Churchill portrait brought Karsh fame, and during his long career, his historical photos appeared as LIFE cover 20 times.

 28. Grief, Dmitri Baltermants, 1942.

 Dmitri Baltermants refused an academic career for photojournalism.
-He agreed to make a report about the annexation of western Ukraine for one of the central Soviet paper Izvestia without doubts.
-As his daughter remembers, he said: “It took a little time to think – my soul was already poisoned by photography, it remains to pick up the camera.”
+He agreed to report western Ukraine’s annexation for one of the central Soviet paper, Izvestia, without doubts.
+As his daughter remembers, he said: “It took a little time to think – my soul was already poisoned by photography.
+It remains to pick up the camera.”

 But this work wasn’t easy.
 During his trip to Kerch, Crimea, occupied by nazi, he captured the irredeemable and horrible pictures.
 Corpses of 7 thousand Jew, whole families were murdered.
-Censorship didn’t allow this photo to be issued, but later, when they were published, they affected the history and the vision of the war of future generations.
+Censorship didn’t allow this photo for print, replacing it with the different historical photos by Baltermants.
+Later, when they were published, they affected the history and vision of future generations’ war.